 Global Entry members can enjoy the following perks:

-• Expedited entry into the U.S.: Bypass long customs lines and use dedicated Global Entry kiosks.
+- Expedited entry into the U.S.: Bypass long customs lines by using Global Entry lanes and automated processing, depending on the airport.

 How to Apply for Global Entry